Biden moving to improve legal services for poor, minorities

 Biden will sign a memorandum directing the Department of Justice to restore key functions of the shuttered Access to Justice Office and to reestablish the White House Legal Aid Interagency Roundtable.

 The plans are laid out in a presidential memo first shared with The Associated Press.
-A White House official told the AP that Biden was directing the roundtable to examine the impact that the coronavirus pandemic has had on access to justice in both civil and criminal matters.
+The White House said that Biden was directing the roundtable to examine the impact that the coronavirus pandemic has had on access to justice in both civil and criminal matters.

 The pandemic “has further exposed and exacerbated inequities in our justice system” as legal services were curtailed, Biden wrote.
 He added that the problems “have touched the lives of many persons in this country, particularly low-income people and people of color.”